 We can help you bring your photo library into the 21st century.
-Whether they’re old memories or brand new prints, this article will show you the best ways to digitize photos.
+Whether they’re old memories or brand-new prints, this article will show you the best ways to digitize photos.

-Why Digitize Your Photos?
+Why Digitize Photos?

 Film photography is still a popular medium for photographers.
 Admittedly, it’s not as popular as it once was, but film is far from dead.
 There are people all over the world still shooting film today.

 If you have shoeboxes full of old photos tucked away, digitizing them is another way of storing them.
 You don’t have to worry about damage or decay.
-Instead, you can keep your memories safe from sticky fingers and spilt cups of coffee.
+Instead, you can keep your memories safe from sticky fingers and spilled cups of coffee.

 Best Ways to Digitize Your Photos